Art Glossary

 Abstract Art

 Abstract Art is meant to NOT represent a realistic depiction of anything in particular.
 It uses color, forms, shapes, and gestural marks.
 Abstract Art is not my style of artwork although I appreciate what others have created.
+Occasionally I make an attempt but very few are shown.

 Acrylic Painting